BU-Spark/se-info-nomz/SeleniumREADME.md

-For all things related to Selenium, please follow this guide. (pictures coming soon)
+For all things related to Selenium, please follow this guide. (pictures coming soon).

+As of now, we are currently figuring out a way to automate the packing of an src directory into a .crx file in order to automate with GitHub actions.
+Until then, we will be using the strategies below to test our extensions.

 # Testing Chrome Extensions w/ Selenium
 1. Download and install the **InfoNomz** browser extension on your Google Chrome.
 Instructions for installing it can be found in the README.